-- √ Always estimates within 10% ∨ Always calls before visiting - V Works some nights & week- - √Top rated with consumer - ∨ Prompt, fair 18 yrs. experience - He listens!
-V Most repairs done in your - Master Charge, VISA accepted.
-CALL 588-4166 IN DAYTIMES 565-0001 Evenings & Weekends Greenbelt's Library Registration for the Checkers Tournament to be held on Sat., May 13 continues through Fri., May 5.
-Those in grades 1-12 are eligible to register for this event.
-Creative Rhythms will be the featured activity this month when the Drop-In stories program continues to meet on Thursdays.
-Children ages 3-5 are welcome to participate at 2 p.m. in the Children's Program A Babysitting Workshop will be held on Tues., May 9 from 7-9 p.m. in the Meeting Room for ages 12-15.
-Those who would like to learn to be better babysitters are requested to register at the library.
-Exhibits at the library during the month of May will include Mixed Media by Gary Marathon of Silver Spring; Drawings and Paintings by Greenbelter Mark Henry; Past Phone Books by Emory Harmon of Greenbelt; and Beatrix Potter fig- FLOORING Tile - Linoleum Carpet & Ceramic Installation Free Estimates Phone 345-4277 House For Sale BERWYN HEIGHTS By original owner.
-Well kept 3-4 Bedroom Rambler with 2 full baths.
+Registration for the Checkers

+Tournament to be held on Sat.,

+May 13 continues through Fri., May

+5. Those in grades 1-12 are eligible

+Creative Rhythms will be the featured activity this month when the

+Page 7

+Exhibits at the library during the month of May will include Mixed Media by Gary Marathon of Silver Spring; Drawings and Paintings by Greenbelter Mark Henry; Past Phone Books by Emory Harmon of Greenbelt; and Beatrix Potter figurines

+FLOORING Tile - Linoleum Carpet & Ceramic

+Installation

+Free Estimates Phone 345-4277

+House For Sale BERWYN HEIGHTS

+By original owner, Well kept 3-4 Bedroom Rambler with 2 full baths.
 Finished Basement with 2nd kitchen.
-Glass Porch and many extras, Mid 50's, Open Sat.-Sun.
+Glass Porch and many extras.
+Mid 50's.
+Open Sat.-Sun.
 1-6 and by appointment.
 From Greenbelt Rd., 1 Block on 58th Ave. to Seminole St., right one block to 5613.

+474-4282

-474-1282 RENTING?
+RENTING?